Peter-Fagan/Chargen/README.md

 ## Dungeons and Dragons Character Generator

 This is a simple character generator for Dungeons and Dragons 5th edition.
-It is still a Work in Progress.
+It is still a work in progress.
 This project was designed so that a player can create a 1st level character ready for play.
-There are still a number of elements that this program doesn't do yet befre that can happen.
+There are still a number of elements that this program doesn't do yet before that can happen.
-This project was created in my 6th week of my Web Development Immersive course.
+This project was created in my 6th week of my Web Development Immersive course at General Assembly.

 ### Link

 https://dndcharactergen.herokuapp.com/

 ### Framework